 Anyone else ever intend to type

-and type this by accident:rm *>o
+rm *.oand type this by accident:rm *>o?

-Now you’ve got one new empty file called'o'
+Now you’ve got one new empty file called'o', but plenty of room for it!-Dave Jones

 I liken starting one’s computing career with Unix, say as an undergraduate, to being born in East Africa.
 It is intolerably hot, your body is covered with lice and flies, you are malnourished and you suffer from numerous curable diseases.
 But, as far as young East Africans can tell, this is simply the natural condition and they live within it.
 By the time they find out differently, it is too late.
 They already think that the writing of shell scripts is a natural act.